on-ramp/api-doc/source/includes/_egress.md

 Once **ON/RAMP** is ready to commit the payment, it will call back merchant to confirm. **It is only at this point when the user transaction should be consider done and be debited at merchant's side**.
-If the merchant was able to debit the user, then it should answer the callback with an http 200 error code; if the merchant was unable to debit the user, it should answer with an http 204 error code (this will cancel the user payment, expiring his invoice link). **Any other error code** but 200 or 204 **will be treated as an internal error from the merchant side**, pausing the user payment and prompting manual intervention, potentially delaying the process several hours.
+If the merchant was able to debit the user, then it should answer the callback with an http 200 status code; if the merchant was unable to debit the user, it should answer with an http 204 status code (this will cancel the user payment, expiring his invoice link). **Any other status code** but 200 or 204 **will be treated as an internal error from the merchant side**, pausing the user payment and prompting manual intervention, potentially delaying the process several hours.

 ### Response JSON Fields